StephanThierry/OpenVPNrelay/README.md

 # OpenVPN Static IP Relay
 Setting up an OpenVPN server for public/external IP address relay.
 This will allow support consultants to use static/whitelisted IP from either home, office or at customer site.

+On AWS this can run on a t3.nano at a price of about 3.75$/month making this service quite affordable.

 If you are using the included scripts you need to make them executable first:
 `sudo chmod +x 01_OpenVPNserver_install.sh`